STL (file format): Characteristics

-Use in 3D printing
+3D printing

 3D printers build objects by solidifying (SLA, SLS, SHS, DMLS, EBM, DLP) or printing (3DP, MJM, FDM, FFF, PJP, MJS) one layer at a time.
 This requires a series of closed 2D contours (horizontal layers) that are filled in with solidified material as the layers are fused together.
 A natural file format for such a machine would be a series of closed polygons (layers or slices) corresponding to different Z-values.
 However, since it is possible to vary the layer thicknesses for a faster though less precise build, it was easier to define the model to be built as a closed polyhedron that can be sliced at the necessary horizontal levels.
 An incorrect facet normal can affect the way a file is sliced and filled.
 A slice at a different Z-value can be chosen to miss a bad facet or the file must be returned to CAD program to make corrections and then regenerate the STL file.

-The STL file format appears capable of defining a polyhedron with any polygonal facet, but in practice it is only ever used for triangles, which means that much of the syntax of the ASCII protocol is superfluous.

-To properly form a 3D volume, the surface represented by any STL files must be closed (no holes or reversed vector normal) and connected, where every edge is part of exactly two triangles, and not self-intersecting.
+To properly form a 3D volume, the surface represented by any STL files must be closed (no holes or reversed vector normal) and connected, where every edge is shared by exactly two faces, and not self-intersecting.
 Since the STL syntax does not enforce this property, it can be ignored for applications where the void does not matter.
-The missing surface only matters insofar as the software that slices the triangles requires it to ensure that the resulting 2D polygons are closed.
+The missing surface matters insofar as the software that slices the triangles requires it to ensure that the resulting 2D polygons are closed.
 Sometimes such software can be written to clean up small discrepancies by moving vertices that are close together so that they coincide.
 The results are not predictable, and may require repair using another program.
-Vector 3D printers require a clean STL file and printing a bad data file will either fail to fill or may stop printing.
+Vector 3D printers require a clean STL file and printing a bad data file either fails to fill or may stop printing.

-Use in other fields
+Other fields

-STL file format is simple and easy to output.
+STL is simple and easy to output.
 Consequently, many computer-aided design systems can output the STL file format.
 Although the output is simple to produce, mesh connectivity information is discarded because the identity of shared vertices is lost.

 Many computer-aided manufacturing systems require triangulated models.
 STL format is not the most memory- and computationally efficient method for transferring this data, but STL is often used to import the triangulated geometry into the CAM system.
-The format is commonly available, so the CAM system will use it.
+The format is commonly available, so the CAM system can use it.
 In order to use the data, the CAM system may have to reconstruct the connectivity.
-As STL files do not save the physical dimension of a unit, a CAM system will ask for it.
+As STL files do not save the physical dimension of a unit, a CAM system asks for it.
 Typical units are mm and inch.

 STL can also be used for interchanging data between CAD/CAM systems and computational environments such as Mathematica.